Complaints Handling Policy

 - We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.

-- If you are still not satisfied, you can then contact the CPD Standards Expert Advisory Board about your complaint at:
+- If you are still not satisfied, you can then contact the CPD Standards Expert Advisor Board about your complaint at: firstname.lastname@example.org – Richard Gott (Independent Advisory Board Chair).

-Normally, you will need to bring a complaint to the Expert Advisory Board within six months of receiving a final written response from us about your complaint or within six years of the act or omission about which you are complaining occurring (or if outside of this period, within three years of when you should reasonably have been aware of it).
+Normally you will need to bring a complaint to the Expert Advisory Board within six months of receiving a final written response from us about your complaint or within two years of the act or omission about which you are complaining occurring.